स्वागत छ! Witamy! 歡迎! Herzlich willkommen!

-The aim of this site is to help make sure veggie-centric eating and living in South Korea is easier for you.
+The aim of this site is to help make sure veggie-centric eating and living in South Korea is easy for you.

 This is a one-stop shop for all the most useful bites and chunks of tasty online information about both the whole food, plant-based diet and the vegan lifestyle in Korea.

-So if you’re visiting the country for the first time and want to find the nearest restaurant, you want some of those “fake meat” products for your own first-time taste test, or if you just want to meet other like-minded animal lovers, feel free to bookmark the link, and, please let us know in the comments below if there’s anything more that would be helpful for you.
+So if you’re visiting the country for the first time and want to find the nearest restaurant, you want to sample some of those “fake meat” or bean meat products for your own first-time taste test, or if you would like to get in contact with other like-minded animal lovers, feel free to bookmark the link, and, please let us know in the comments below if there’s anything more that would be helpful for you.

 a “whole foods plant-based diet” and “the vegan lifestyle”?!

-The whole foods, plant-based diet (hereafter WFPB) is about healthy eating, whereas the vegan lifestyle is about avoiding all forms of animal exploitation, not just in food, (for example, avoiding wearing leather); and, a vegan diet is not necessarily healthy, as this brief video highlights in extremely clear and studied detail:
+The whole foods, plant-based diet (hereafter WFPB) is primarily (but not exclusively) about healthy eating, whereas the vegan lifestyle is about avoiding all forms of animal exploitation, not just in food, for example, avoiding wearing leather.
+Also, a vegan diet is not necessarily healthy, as this brief video highlights in extremely clear and studied detail:

 So, a WFPB diet and foods eaten by people following a vegan lifestyle are not necessarily the same thing at all; however, they often do overlap and intersect, to some extent at least.
-Many advocates of both groups, whether medical doctors, athletes, or activists, work hard for the health and well-being of both human and other animals alike.
+Also, importantly, many advocates of both groups, whether medical doctors, athletes, or activists, work hard for the health and well-being of both human and other animals alike.

-For people who are motivated by both health AND “ethical” thoughts for the animals, the question of the label chosen for themselves becomes a question of identity: Some want to be aligned in solidarity with those standing for the moral imperative of saving animals from industrial animal agriculture (previously known as “farming” and the slaughterhouse).
-Some recognize that modern Western industrial capitalist consumers respond better to concerns for their own health, so they promote the numerous, scientifically oft-proven health benefits of the WFPB approach.
+Some people are motivated by both health AND “ethical” thoughts for the animals.
+Others want to be aligned in solidarity with those standing for the moral imperative of saving animals from industrial animal agriculture (previously known as “farming” and the slaughterhouse).
+Some recognize that modern consumers often respond to concerns for their own health, so they promote the numerous, scientifically long proven health benefits of the WFPB approach.

 Mike from Mic the Vegan explains clearly and in more detail in a brief five minute video clip, here:

-Recently, a third important subset has arisen, perhaps known as the “climate vegetarian.”
-This new and important amorphous group might eat like either version of vegetarian (WFPB or vegan), but take as their primary ethical motivation the environmental impacts of industrial animal agriculture.
+Recently, a third important subset has arisen, perhaps known as the climate vegetarian.
+This newest group might eat like either version of vegetarian (WFPB or vegan), but take as their primary ethical motivation the environmental impacts of industrial animal agriculture.

 If you don’t have the time to watch a whole feature-length film, then perhaps the quickest way to gain a broad brushstrokes picture of the differences of the two earlier strands of veggie eating is to explore a couple of brief video clips, each from these exceptionally excellent YouTube channels.